datalad/datalad/paper.md

 ## Extensions

-Like Git and git-annex, DataLad core does not only provide a generic tool, that is unencumbered by a specific field of science or domain, it also establishes the foundation to build specialized solutions on top of it.
+Like Git and git-annex, DataLad core is a generic tool that is not specifically tuned to particular data types or use cases.
+It offers a robust foundation to build more specialized solutions on top of.
-"DataLad extensions", stand-alone Python packages with additional DataLad functionality, provide a  mechanism to harmoniously extend DataLad's with a domain or technology specific functionality.
+*DataLad extensions*, stand-alone Python packages with additional DataLad functionality, provide a  mechanism to harmoniously extend DataLad with a domain-focused or technology-specific feature.
 A dedicated [datalad-extension-template](https://github.com/datalad/datalad-extension-template) repository provides a starting point for creating new DataLad extensions.
-Some exemplar established extensions include:
+Some established extensions include:

-- [datalad-container](https://github.com/datalad/datalad-container) [@datalad-container:zenodo] to simplify management and use of Docker and Singularity containers typically containing complete computational environments;
+- [datalad-container](https://github.com/datalad/datalad-container) [@datalad-container:zenodo] to simplify management and use of Docker and Singularity containers typically containing complete computational environments
-- [datalad-crawler](https://github.com/datalad/datalad-crawler) [@datalad-crawler:zenodo] the functionality which initiated the DataLad project - to automate creation and updates of DataLad datasets from external resources;
+- [datalad-crawler](https://github.com/datalad/datalad-crawler) [@datalad-crawler:zenodo] the functionality which initiated the DataLad project - to automate creation and updates of DataLad datasets from external resources
-- [datalad-neuroimaging](https://github.com/datalad/datalad-neuroimaging) [@datalad-neuroimaging:zenodo] to provide neuroimaging-specific procedures and metadata extractors;
+- [datalad-neuroimaging](https://github.com/datalad/datalad-neuroimaging) [@datalad-neuroimaging:zenodo] to provide neuroimaging-specific procedures and metadata extractors
-- [datalad-osf](https://github.com/datalad/datalad-osf/) [@datalad-osf:zenodo] to collaborate using DataLad through the Open Science Framework (OSF).
+- [datalad-osf](https://github.com/datalad/datalad-osf/) [@datalad-osf:zenodo] to collaborate using DataLad through the Open Science Framework (OSF)

-The same mechanism of extensions is used for rapid development of new functionality to later be moved into the main DataLad codebase (e.g., [datalad-metalad](https://github.com/datalad/datalad-metalad/)).
+The same mechanism of extensions is used for rapid development of new functionality to later be moved into the core tool (e.g., [datalad-metalad](https://github.com/datalad/datalad-metalad/)).
 The [datalad-extensions](https://github.com/datalad/datalad-extensions/) repository provides a list of extensions and continuous integration testing of their released versions against released and development versions of the DataLad core.